DarpanBeri/SIC-XE-Disassembler/README.md

 #### Operating Instructions:
 **Required Input**:

-    The input filename needs to be the filename of a .obj and a .sym file.
+    The input filename needs to be the filename that has a .obj and a .sym file extension.
         The .obj file needs to be an object file of SIC/XE machine.
         The .sym file needs to be a symtab and littab file for the SIC/XE machine,

 #### Significant Design Decisions:
     The data from the .sym file is stored in a linked list.
+    We store interpreted text records inside a vector while we are reading the object file.

 #### Extra features:
-**add stuff here:**

     Makefile also cleans <filename>.sic and <filename>.lis in addition to the required xed.